EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imProc.sources.md

     'BackPar' - A cell array of additional parameters to pass to
     the imProc.image.background function.
     Default is {}.
+    'ReCalcBack' - A logical indicating if to recalculate
+    background, even if it is already exist in the
+    AstroImage.
+Default is false.
     'MomPar' - A cell array of additional parameters to pass to
     the imUtil.image.moment2 function.
     Default is {}.